opensemanticsearch/open-semantic-search/docs/solr-relevance-ranking-analysis/README.md

-So you get an visual summary of the relevance ranking of the found documents:
+So you get a visual summary of the relevance ranking of the found documents:

 ![](../screenshots/solr-relevance-ranking-analysis.png)